crispruby/daniel_rozek_sports/_pages/achievements.md

 </div>
 <div style="width: 100%; margin-bottom: 30px;">
   <p style="line-height: 1.6;">
     For me, cycling is more than a sport — it’s movement, independence, and peace of mind.
 I started riding around age six, and it’s been part of my lifestyle ever since.
 Whether I’m running errands, training for fitness, or simply enjoying a cruise through the city, the bike is my constant companion.
 Since 2017, I’ve tracked my rides using Strava, pushing my limits and celebrating progress.
-In 2023, I hit a personal record of <strong>2,607 kilometers cycled</strong>, with a <strong>longest ride of 78 km</strong> and <strong>1,431 meters climbed</strong> on a single day.
-Each ride is both a workout and a win — a way to move through the world on my terms, build strength, and stay grounded.
+In 2023, I hit a personal annual record of <strong>2,607 kilometers cycled</strong>, with a <strong>longest ride of 78 km</strong> and <strong>1,431 meters elevation gain</strong> on a single day.
+Each ride is both a workout and a win — a way to move through the world on my terms, and build strength.
   </p>
 </div>
 <div style="width: 100%;">